 Mick is an upland sheep farmer with 1,500 ewes.
 Mick normally lambs in March/April and may sell some of these as store lambs in the autumn along with finished lambs from the previous year.

-What will happen to the business on Day 1 of a ‘no –deal’ Brexit?
+What will happen to the business on Day 1 of a ‘no –deal’ Brexit (1 November)?

-The business is unlikely to feel the effects immediately, but World Trade Organisation tariffs imposed in a no deal situation could account for around 50% of the price of UK sheep meat, making it uncompetitive in the EU market (which currently accounts for around 90% of UK lamb exports.)
+At the time Mick would be looking to sell his lambs, World Trade Organisation tariffs imposed in a no deal situation could account for around 50% of the price of UK sheep meat, making it uncompetitive in the EU market (which currently accounts for around 90% of UK lamb exports.)

 Could there be issues in the next 6 months or so?

 Autumn lamb prices may be depressed because of the UK’s inability to export sheep meat.